Program overview

 Graduates of the University Access Program (UAP) can pursue various career paths in Canada, including:

-• Research Assistant: Supporting academic research projects by gathering data and assisting in analysis.
+• Research Assistant: Support academic research projects by gathering data, conducting literature reviews, and assisting with analysis.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.